-- (a) GOAL Every timber operation shall be planned and conducted to prevent deleterious interference with the watershed conditions that primarily limit the values set forth in 14 CCR 916.2 [936.2, 956.2](a) (e.g., sediment load increase where sediment is a primary limiting factor; thermal load increase where water temperature is a primary limiting factor; loss of instream large woody debris or recruitment potential where lack of this value is a primary limiting factor; substantial increase in peak flows or large flood frequency where peak flows or large flood frequency are primary limiting factors).
-To achieve this goal, every timber operation shall be planned and conducted to meet the following objectives where they affect a primary limiting factor: - (1) Comply with the terms of a Total Maximum Daily Load (TMDL) that has been adopted to address factors that may be affected by timber operations if a TMDL has been adopted, or not result in any measurable sediment load increase to a watercourse system or lake. - (2) Not result in any measurable decrease in the stability of a watercourse channel or of a watercourse or lake bank. - (3) Not result in any measurable blockage of any aquatic migratory routes for anadromous salmonids or listed species. - (4) Not result in any measurable stream flow reductions during critical low water periods except as part of an approved water drafting plan pursuant to 14 CCR 916.9(r) [936.9(r), 956.9(r)]. - (5) Consistent with the requirements of 14 CCR § 916.9(i), 14 CCR § 936.9(i), or 14 CCR § 956.9(i); protect, maintain, and restore trees (especially conifers), snags, or downed large woody debris that currently, or may in the foreseeable future, provide large woody debris recruitment needed for instream habitat structure and fluvial geomorphic functions. - (6) Consistent with the requirements of 14 CCR § 916.9(g), 14 CCR § 936.9(g), or 14 CCR § 956.9(g); protect, maintain, and restore the quality and quantity of vegetative canopy needed to: (A) provide shade to the watercourse or lake, (B) minimize daily and seasonal temperature fluctuations, (C) maintain daily and seasonal water temperatures within the preferred range for anadromous salmonids or listed species where they are present or could be restored, and (D) provide hiding cover and a food base where needed. - (7) Result in no substantial increases in peak flows or large flood frequency. - (b) Pre-plan adverse cumulative watershed effects on the populations and habitat of anadromous salmonids shall be considered.
+- (a) Goal Every timber operation shall be planned and conducted to protect, maintain, and contribute to restoration of properly functioning salmonid habitat and listed salmonid species.
+To achieve this goal, every timber operation shall be planned and conducted to: - (1) Comply with the terms of a Total Maximum Daily Load (TMDL). - (2) Prevent significant sediment load increase to a watercourse system or lake. - (3) Prevent significant instability of a watercourse channel or of a watercourse or lake bank. - (4) Prevent significant blockage of any aquatic migratory routes for any life stage of anadromous salmonids or listed species. - (5) Prevent significant adverse effects to streamflow. - (6) Consistent with the requirements of 14 CCR § 916.9 [936.9, 956.9], subsections (f), (g), (h) and (v), protect, maintain, and restore trees (especially conifers), snags, or downed large woody debris that currently, or may in the foreseeable future, provide large woody debris recruitment needed for instream habitat structure and fluvial geomorphic functions. - (7) Consistent with the requirements of 14 CCR § 916.9 [936.9, 956.9], subsections (f), (g), (h) and (v), protect, maintain, and restore the quality and quantity of vegetative canopy needed to: - (A) provide shade to the watercourse or lake to maintain daily and seasonal water temperatures within the preferred range for anadromous salmonids or listed species where they are present or could be restored; and - (B) provide a deciduous vegetation component to the riparian zone for aquatic nutrient inputs. - (8) Prevent significant increases in peak flows or large flood frequency. - (b) Pre-plan adverse cumulative watershed effects - Pre-plan adverse cumulative watershed effects on the populations and habitat of anadromous salmonids shall be considered.
 The plan shall specifically acknowledge or refute that such effects exist.
-Where appropriate, the plan shall set forth measures to effectively reduce such effects. - (c) Any timber operation or silvicultural prescription within 150 feet of any Class I watercourse or lake transition line or 100 feet of any Class II watercourse or lake transition line shall have protection, maintenance, or restoration of the beneficial uses of water or the populations and habitat of anadromous salmonids or listed aquatic or riparian-associated species as significant objectives.
+When the proposed timber operations, in combination with any identified pre-plan watershed effects, will add to significant adverse existing cumulative watershed effects, the plan shall set forth measures to effectively reduce such effects. - (c) Objectives for timber operations or silvicultural prescriptions in WLPZs Any timber operation or silvicultural prescription within any watercourse or lake protection zone shall have protection, maintenance, or restoration of the beneficial uses of water, and properly functioning salmonid habitat and listed aquatic or riparian-associated species as significant objectives.
+Specific objectives are described below.